 I Cannot Even

-An amazing mama who has fought the good fight for ALL of her children.
+She is a fantastic mama who has fought the good fight for ALL of her children.
 She fought for her marriage and won.
 Sadly, she fought the good fight with her family and made a difficult decision.
 She made this decision with wisdom, clarity, discussion with her husband, and counsel.